michael-milette/moodle-local_contact/README.md

 ---------------
 Here are some of the features we are considering for future releases:

+* Add ability to specify recipient email address (selectable from dropdown list in the form).
 * Option to enable the auto-responder / confirmation message.
 * Auto-responder will be editable in the plugin's settings.
-* Add additional examples of web forms to the documentation (see Wiki)
+* Add additional examples of web forms to the documentation (see Wiki).
 * Create a basic form builder.
 * Make all submitted web form fields available as markup tags that you can insert into your message template.
 * Add a "Continue" button on the confirmation screen.